How to Enter an Aintree Sprint

 Camping before events

-A limited amount of camping is available on Friday evenings for competitors with motorhomes and campervans that have onboard facilities.
+Limited camping is available on Friday evenings for competitors with motorhomes and campervans that have onboard facilities.
 There are no power or water hook-up services, and toilets are not available overnight.
 Tents are not allowed.

-You should arrive by 8:45 pm at the latest as the venue gates will be locked at 9.00 pm and will not re-open until 6.30 on Saturday morning.
+You should arrive by 8:45 pm at the latest, as the venue gates will be locked at 9.00 pm and will not re-open until 6.30 on Saturday morning.
 There is no access or exit for vehicles or pedestrians between those times.

 To book a space, contact the entries secretary to ensure the available spaces have not already been taken up.

-What kit do I need and what do I need to do to my car?
+What kit do I need, and what do I need to do to my car?

-Firstly, to enter a sprint or hillclimb (the rules are same in both disciplines and several competitors take part in both) you’ll need a Motorsport UK RS Inter-Club competition licence, and you’ll need to join motor club that’s been invited to the event.
-The Barbon events are run by Liverpool MC and Kirkby Lonsdale MC; membership of either will allow you to compete in most sprints or hillclimbs in the north-west, and several further afield.
-If you have a totally standard road legal car first registered after 1/1/2000 that’s less than 2 litre and not turbo’d, then you might be able to enter the Intro Class on an MSUK Clubsport licence, but you’ll need to check the rules carefully.
+The Barbon events are run by Liverpool MC and Kirkby Lonsdale MC; membership of either club will allow you to compete in most sprints or hillclimbs in the north-west, and several further afield.
+If you have a totally standard road-legal car first registered after 1/1/2000 that’s less than 2 litres and not turbo’d, then you might be able to enter the Intro Class on an MSUK Clubsport licence, but you’ll need to check the rules carefully.

-Click on the event Supplementary Regulations above.
+Click on the Supplementary Regulations above.
 They should be read in conjunction with Motorsport UK’s National Competition Rules for Sprints & Hillclimbs.

 https://www.hillclimbandsprint.co.uk/allabout.asp